hashkat/hashkat/docs/tutorial03.md

         tweet: {function: constant, value: 0.01}
 ```

 We have added the 'Celebrity' agent type to our input file, by simply copying the 'Standard" agent_type and renaming it.
 We will not be adding this agent_type until Tutorial 4 ('add: 0') so configuration can be done later.
 We have changed the 'Standard' followback_probability to 0, though this is irrelevant since we have use_followback set to 'false'.
 This is to give consistency to later tutorials.

 ### Running and Visualizing The Network

+The video below shows you how to save, run and then visualize the output using open license software [Gephi](http://gephi.github.io/).

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/16tuo4YkVbo" frameborder="0" allowfullscreen></iframe>
 </center>

-Running this simulation, and visualizing it, we produce a network similar to the one shown below:
+In **Gephi** we produce a network similar to the one shown below:

 <center>
 <img src='../img/tutorial03/visualization.png'>